M.C. and Others v Italy

 M.C. and Others v Italy (also known as Affaire M. C. et Autres c.
 Italie) is a case decided by the European Court of Human Rights (ECHR) on 3 September 2013 in which Article 1 of Protocol 1 (A1P1) was engaged due to the applicants not being afforded annual uprating which the court deemed damage to their property of a disproportionate character in the form of an exorbitant charge.
 The Strasbourg ruling sets an important precedent for higher monthly compensation payments to be paid to the 60,000 or so victims of contaminated blood transfusions in Italy.
+The effect of this ruling increased payments to the applicants by 40%.

 Background

 The applicants were 162 Italian nationals who had either received blood transfusions or blood products contaminated with various blood-borne viruses.
 The applicants, all of whom were given anonymity, complained that part of the compensation they received because of the contamination was not being afforded an annual reassessment according to the inflation rate.
-Following transfusions or the administration of blood derivatives, the applicants were infected with the human immunodeficiency virus (HIV), and/or hepatitis B and/or hepatitis C. Forty of the applicants or their relatives suffered from haemophilia, a condition that requires frequent infusions of blood products.
+Following transfusions or the administration of blood derivatives, the applicants were infected with the human immunodeficiency virus (HIV), and/or hepatitis B and/or hepatitis C. Forty of the applicants or their relatives had haemophilia, a condition that requires frequent infusions of blood products.
 The other applicants were infected through blood transfusions carried out during hospital treatment.

+A domestic legislative decree had been adopted in Italy in 2010 which led to a considerable loss in value of the compensation awarded to the applicants for their permanent damage.

-The compensation was to include a supplementary indemnity, in Italian ″indennità integrativa speciale″, abbreviated to ″IIS″.
+The compensation was to include a supplementary indemnity, in Italian "indennità integrativa speciale", abbreviated to "IIS".
 This indemnity component (IIS) was to be subject to reassessment based on the annual rate of inflation and was intended to prevent or reduce the effects of currency devaluation.
 However, the Italian government made interventions as to the re-assessment of this supplementary allowance (the IIS) as they believed that it was not possible to uprate the amount in line with inflation.
 In the absence of the annual revaluation, the monetary value of the IIS was fated to gradually decrease.
 In addition, the IIS was thought to represent between 90% and 95% of the total amount of the compensation.
 The applicants presented accountancy expertise demonstrating that those who had a right to the revaluation of the IIS were being deprived every month of around 200 euros.